Yes, a family member can get paid to be a caregiver. Here's how

 When mom or dad gets older or gets sick, you want to do everything possible to care for them.
 But even with the best of intentions, being a family caregiver is extraordinarily hard work.

 The emotional and financial tolls associated with being a family caregiver are well-documented: According to AARP, family caregivers provide nearly half a trillion dollars per year in unpaid labor to care for their loved ones.
 And the costs of paid senior care are rising.
-A Genworth survey found 41 percent of family caregivers experienced “negative physical side effects, including depression.”
+It’s no wonder a report from the Family Caregiver Alliance notes that higher levels of stress, anxiety, depression and other mental health effects are common among family members who care for an older relative or friend.

 Since the costs to family caregivers are so high, many wonder, shouldn’t those family members be eligible to get paid for their work?
 Fortunately, there are several programs that allow you to get paid to be a family caregiver and even offer resources that help with the responsibilities of caregiving.